YujieH3/anisotropy-flamingo/README.md

 # Anisotropy Flamingo
-The project study the anisotropy of the universe, especially the Hubble expansion and bulk flow.
+The project study the anisotropy of the universe using the FLAMINGO simulation, especially the Hubble expansion and bulk flow.

 ## Data description